North Carolina is a place where agricultural tradition and 21st century science meet to create unmatched research and business opportunities.

 Year after year, agriculture, including food, fiber and forestry, remains one of the North Carolina's largest industries and a way of life for many of its people.
 As the state’s economy grows to include new technological innovations, the building blocks of renewable energy, and plants that manufacture medicines, its roots in agriculture remain evident and relevant.

-State agricultural leaders note that the industry contributes some $86 billion to the economy every year.
+State agricultural leaders note that the industry contributes some $95.9 billion to the economy every year.
 That’s about 16 percent of the state's income.
-About 17 percent of N.C.’s workforce is involved in some aspect of agriculture.
+Over 750k employees of N.C.’s workforce are involved in some aspect of agriculture.

 Companies, Campuses and Collaborators